 For more information on max SPL ratings, check out my article What Does Maximum Sound Pressure Level Actually Mean?

 What is microphone self-noise (aka equivalent noise level)?
 Microphone self-noise is the amount of noise a mic produces by itself without any external sound affecting it.
 Self-noise is created by active circuitry and only affects active mics.
-A lower self-noise figure means better signal-to-noise ratio and more clarity when capturing quiet sound sources.
+A lower self-noise figure means a better signal-to-noise ratio and more clarity when capturing quiet sound sources.

 Note again that self-noise is caused by active circuitry and is therefore only a product of active microphones (condensers and active ribbon mics).
-Properly powering these active devices within microphones (amplifiers, impedance converters, etc.) is not 100% efficient, and so some energy is lost as heat and some as sound.
+Properly powering these active devices within microphones (amplifiers, impedance converters, etc.) is not 100% efficient, so some energy is lost as heat and some as sound.

-Microphone self noise is measured in two ways:
+Microphone self-noise is measured in two ways:

 - dB (ITU-R 468 noise weighting): This is the standard weighted curve for measuring noise as maintained by the International Telecommunications Union.

 - dBA “A-weighted” (IEC 60651 noise weighting): This decibel value is based on the 40 phon equal–loudness contours of the Fletcher-Munson curves and better represents noise as we hear it.
 Self-noise is most commonly measured in dBA.
 Self-noise measured in decibels A-weighted always has a smaller (seemingly better) value than the previously mentioned db (ITU-R 468).

 The difference between the above 2 decibel values and the real dB SPL values of a sound wave depends on the frequency in question.
 This makes things quite confusing.

 The easiest way of thinking about self-noise is that the mic will not pick up a sound wave quieter than its self-noise rating.
 This is true regardless of the weighted decibel self-noise measurement.